Dipesh-Ghimire/llm-retail-db-query-system/README.md

   - Langchain framework
   - Chromadb as a vector store
   - Few-shot learning
-- In the UI, the store manager will ask questions in natural language, and it will produce the answers.
+- In the UI, the store manager will ask questions in natural language, and it will produce the answers with SQL Query for verification.